cheng2zhang/tempering/prog/NAMD/README.thstat.md

   * Fixing the bin index overflow problem (due to Justin) in adaptTempUpdate() in Controller.C.
   * Properly overwriting (instead of appending) the restart file (due to Justin).
   * Computing the potential energy at the beginning adaptTempUpdate() (due to Justin).
-  * Smaller default value of time step of integrating the Langevin equation (due to Justin).
   * Holding back temperature transitions until a certain number of samples per bin (due to Justin).
   * Number-of-visits-weighted integral identity.
-  * Implementing a multiple-step Langevin equation integration scheme.
   * Implementing the Monte Carlo scheme for temperature transitions.
+  * Implementing an MC-corrected Langevin equation integration scheme.
   * Implementing the separate accumulator scheme for adaptive averaging.
   * Fine tuning of the overall temperature distribution.
   * Features and options for input restart file.